Anya92929/DL-crypto-api-auto-recommendation/README.md

     done

 #### Outputs:
-* 'dataflow_paths.csv': A file includes the single paths of all the apps.
+* `dataflow_paths.csv`: A file includes the single paths of all the apps.

 ## Deep Learning Part
+### API and Constant Embedding
+We embed the APIs and associated constants as vectors by applying skip-gram model on the extracted dependence paths.
+#### Train Embedding with command:

+* Run `python3 get_neighbor_pairs.py dependence_path_file.csv neighbor_pairs.csv 1` to extract neighbor pairs of API methods and constants.

+* Run
+    python3 embedding_from_pairs.py --training-set-folder 'path/to/neighbor_pairs'
+        --neighbor-pair-file 'neighbor_pairs.csv'
+        --embedding-save-path 'embedding_output_dir'
+        --embedding-name 'dep2vec'
+        --epoch 100
+        --batch-size 1024

+### Multi-HyLSTM Training and Evaluation

 ### Deep learning experiments including embedding training, API recommendation
 The directory deep_Learning_experiments includes our code for API recommendtation training and testing, as well as extensive comparisons with intermediate baselines.